Looking to History to Understand the Current Political Parties

 In other words, there are many different types of classical and social liberal and conservative factions who are either elite or populist and some single-voter issue factions.
-These factions generally come together over broad platforms to form two-big tents to win elections.

 Although the above list isn’t exhaustive, nor does it cover later voter issues like “pro-choice,” today say that (very roughly) about 1/2 of these factions are essentially in the Big Tent Republican, about 1/2 are in the Big Tent Democrat, while a fraction of the remainder can be found in third parties.